sabegg2/Project3/README.md

 ## Ethical considerations

 The data used in this study was from two anemometers located at a site in North Dakota.
 The anemometers and the data they provide are property of LongPath Technologies, Inc. Since historical wind data is accessibe to anyone who wants to install their own anemometer or from sevearl local foreacsting stations, the data is not considered confidential.
 There is no identifying information about the site or persons involved, so there are no ethical issues with its usage.

+### Assumptions made in this study

+- The anemometers are oriented correctly and were in normal operation during the timespan of the datasets.

+- The wind shear formula applies to correcting the wind speeds for height.

+- Both anemometers are placed in the open and surrounded by similar terrain and not located close to any heat sink or source.

+- The anemometer data was collected for 30 days during the winter in North Dakota, when weather can be quite harsh.
+This analysis assumes that the weather and conditions do not affect the results.
+It also assumes that this 30-day window is representative of general behavior at any time.

 ## References for data